 Whole plants go brown

 When whole plants go brown, the cause is usually in the roots or trunk.
-This is frequently due to poor planting and aftercare; lawnmower or strimmer damage; bark damage from the activities of rabbits and other mammals; waterlogging; or root disease, most commonly honey fungus or Phytophthora root rot.
+This is frequently due to poor planting and aftercare; lawnmower or strimmer damage; girdling bark damage on the main stem from the activities of rabbits, grey squirrels, deer or voles; waterlogging; or root disease, most commonly honey fungus or Phytophthora root rot.
 Root diseases can often be detected by examining the collar (where the trunk goes into the ground) and some of the main roots, checking beneath the bark.

 - Ensure that plants are carefully planted and that they are looked after while they establish